-CHING-LEE FUKUDA has led significant patent litigation victories in District Courts and at the Patent Trial and Appeal Board (PTAB), the International Trade Commission (ITC) and the Federal Circuit, focusing on electronics, software, medtech and medical devices.
+She has led significant patent litigation victories in district courts, at the ITC, the PTAB, and the Federal Circuit, focusing on electronics, software, medtech and medical devices.
 With 23 years of experience, her successes include numerous jury and bench trial wins, as well as wins during preliminary injunction, summary judgment and appeal.
-She also has led more than 30 PTAB proceedings, and appeared in more than 80 proceedings, on behalf of petitioners and patent owners.
+She also has led and participated in more than 90 PTAB proceedings, on behalf of petitioners and patent owners.
 Over the past six years, three of Ching-Lee’s cases have been awarded “Impact Case of the Year” by LMG Life Sciences.

 In addition, her wins include §101 patent eligibility dispositions on behalf of both defendants and plaintiffs.
 Most recently, Ching-Lee led an appellate team on behalf of BioTelemetry (CardioNet) that convinced the Federal Circuit to issue a precedential opinion (Judges Stoll, Plager and Dyk) reversing a Massachusetts decision and upholding the eligibility of a cardiac monitoring patent.
 The decision was widely reported in Law360, Law.com and The National Law Review, among others, and received the 2020 LMG Life Sciences award for “Patent Impact Case of the Year.”
 One of her summary judgment arguments also helped shape an invalidity ruling that was affirmed by the Federal Circuit during the early days of modern-day §101 jurisprudence.